-As noted in the assumptions above, all courses with enrollments of more than 20 students will be offered virtually through delivery mechanisms such as Zoom and Panopto.
+As noted in the assumptions above, all courses with enrollments of 20 or more students will be offered virtually through delivery mechanisms such as Zoom and Panopto.
 Doing so for these as well as for courses with smaller enrollments will allow students who cannot come to Providence due to visa restrictions or personal choice to enroll online, and will provide faculty who may wish to teach remotely for health or other concerns the ability to do so.
 In addition, it will enable the University to adapt more quickly to changes in public health circumstances, such as short-term stay-at-home orders that might be issued by the state of Rhode Island.

 In order to retain interpersonal connections, which are the hallmark of a Brown education, faculty, instructors and teaching assistants will conduct small group sessions in person whenever possible or, in some cases, through a hybrid model of virtual and in-person methods of delivery.
 A digital teaching and learning subcommittee established by Provost Locke is working with all faculty to determine the best methods for remote instruction.